qchenevier/MBA_memoire/doc/reaction_organization.md

 Staged allocation of funding resources allows for committing small amounts of resources to multiple innovation projects establishing an autonomous growth group, business unit, or "heavyweight" development team is essential for creating new processes or ways of working together because individuals of those groups or teams often do not represent their functional group interests [@Karimi2015].

 #### Organize for Customization & Customer Intimacy

+##### Valuable assets
+**Sales force:** source of customer loyalty is the set of relationships cultivated by a strong sales force.
+Digital initiatives can threaten to disintermediate salespeople.
+However, digital transformation can also be used to enhance those relationships [@Westerman2011].

+**Point of sale and distribution channels:** Stores are often a strong source of location-based advantage, even in a digital world [@Westerman2011].

+**Brand:** Companies with a strong brand are able to leverage it in related offerings.
+Through mobile web, social media and other digital initiatives, building additional points of contact with customers [@Westerman2011].

+##### Other

 **Customer understanding:** Firms are exploring social media to understand customer satisfiers and dissatisfiers.
 Companies are learning to promote their brands more effectively through digital media: social media campaign, educational digital tools, building new on-line communities.
 Firms are building analytics capability to understand customers and actively conducting experiments in pricing and promotion [@Westerman2011].